vekatze/neut/book/src/primitives.md

 ## Core Types and Functions

-The [preset](./modules.md#preset) of the core library (something like Prelude in other languages) is imported automatically.
+The [preset](./modules.md#preset) of the core library (something like the Prelude in other languages) is imported automatically.
 It provides some types and functions that can also be used as primitives.
 For example, the following are defined in the library:

 ```neut
 data null {}